 Summer is upon us, and Portland is about to get hot! hot! hot!
 It’s time to start scoping out the best places to cool off with the kids on long, sunny afternoons and weekend days.
-The Portland area has tons of awesome swim spots that are perfect for whiling away the long, gorgeous summer days while the kids splash and play.
+The Portland area has tons of awesome swim spots that are perfect for letting the kids splash and play.
 So get out a paper and pen and go ahead and start planning, we’ve listed all of our favorite nearby swim holes below.

 High Rocks Park